googlecloudrobotics/core/docs/quickstart.md

 In addition to the cluster, the install script also created:

-* the [cloud-robotics IoT Core Registry][iot-registry] that will be used to manage the list of authorized robots,
 * the [[PROJECT_ID]-cloud-robotics-config bucket][storage-bucket], containing a `config.sh` and a Terraform state which are necessary to update your cloud project later,
 * the [[PROJECT_ID]-robot Cloud Storage bucket][storage-bucket], containing the scripts that connect robots to the cloud, and
 * the [Identity & Access Management policies][iam] that authorize robots and humans to communicate with GCP.